MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

    - dimproduct_gold
    - factsales_gold

-    This will open the semantic model in Fabric where you can create relationships and measures, as shown here:
+    This will open the semantic model in Fabric where you can create relationships and measures.

     ![Screenshot of a semantic model in Fabric.](./Images/dataset-relationships.png)